14gasher/patternizer/README.md

 ## <a id="future">Future</a>

-The next step will be making the "Simple" Neural Network more complex.
-This includes adding regularization techniques, having the option of different cost functions including the cross-entropy cost function, and adding momentum to the gradient descent.

-Once these additional things are added, I believe I will be home free to continue onwards to a "deep" Network.

-Other areas to be pursued:

 **Genetic algorithms** -- Finds probable optimizations on weird data sets
                    (Most value if can take 1 pound, 500 different things with different weights and values...)